sybilhoangRG/support.balsamiq.com/content/ui101/controls/tooltips.md

 ![](//media.balsamiq.com/img/support/tutorials/ui101/bing-tooltips.png)

 Tooltips are also useful when a longer explanation can be useful, but is impractical for space reasons.
 Another simple heuristic for using tooltips is when a control "benefits from a supplemental description or further information" [*(UX Planet)*](https://uxplanet.org/tooltips-in-ui-design-f63e117aa3d1).
-However, tooltips should never be used a fallback for unclear icons or labels.
+However, tooltips should never be used as a fallback for unclear icons or labels.
 Tooltips are supplementary information and should not be treated as a primary means of helping users understand the system.

 Finally, tooltips are often not shown on mobile devices, so don't rely on them or assume that your user will read them.